jawr/ratelimit/README.md

 This implementation refills the bucket based on the time elapsed between requests instead of requiring an interval clock to fill the bucket discretely.

-Create a rate limiter with a maximum number of operations to perform per second.
+Create a rate limiter with a maximum number of operations to perform per minute.
 Call Take() before each operation.
 Take will sleep until you can continue.

 ```go